 Speak Up, Shape Your Neighbourhood For Good

 The Timberyards development has the potential to benefit our entire community, but the current plan is shaped by greed and prioritises profit over people.
 It does not to provide the right homes and infrastructure we need.
-We must speak up and push for changes that truly support our community and provide the homes that are needed.

 Share your thoughts—let the government know where you stand!